 Initial sale vs. ongoing revenue

-Similar to the growth vs. harvest discussion below, sometime you are selling a product that has upfront revenue as well as ongoing revenue, typically from updates, replacements or customization services or software-as-a-service (SaaS) subscriptions.
+Similar to the growth vs. harvest discussion below, sometime you are selling a product that has upfront revenue as well as ongoing revenue, typically from updates, replacements, customization services or software-as-a-service (SaaS) subscriptions.
 You generally want to pay higher commissions for the upfront portion than you do the ongoing revenue.
 A good example of this is a traditional software license with an annual maintenance fee.
 If you pay commissions on the maintenance portion at all, in most circumstances the payout should be lower than the incentive on the upfront license fee.
-Another example would be for the first year of revenue for a SaaS-based software offering which you’d want to compensate richly for, vs the ongoing downstream subscription revenue which you should pay less for — if at all.
+Another example would be for the first year of revenue for a SaaS-based software offering which you’d want to compensate richly for, vs the ongoing downstream subscription revenue which in many situations you should pay less for — if at all.

 Commodity vs. missionary tech sales

 Commodity sales lend themselves to high commissions and low (sometimes even zero) base salaries.
 This is because sales cycles are usually shorter for commodity products/services.
-Since these types of markets are almost by definition big markets it’s easier each month to make a base level of sales and resulting commissions, even for a relatively new rep. Even for new reps in commission-only situations, it’s common to have 3-6 months of “guarantee” or “non-recoverable draw” to allow for the transition into the new position.
-I’d like to note hear that I’m not generally a fan of “commission-only” sales jobs in technology markets in most situations, even when the products are commodity-like.
+Since these types of markets are almost by definition big markets it’s easier each month to make a base level of sales and resulting commissions, even for a relatively new rep. But even for new reps in commission-only situations, it’s common to have 3-6 months of “guarantee” or “non-recoverable draw” to allow for the transition into the new position.
+I’d like to note here that I’m not generally a fan of “commission-only” sales jobs in technology markets in most situations, even when the products are commodity-like.
 Lot’s of people try to hire reps on this basis (usually companies run by folks with no sales experience or no money) and it ends in failure at an extremely high rate.

 By the very nature of commodities the rep’s service level is often a major differentiating success factor in the sale, so a comp mix toward commissions rewards the exceptional rep to really work hard.
 Missionary sales, on the other hand, require a great deal of patience by the rep, as well as a lot of hand-holding and relationship building.
 To keep good sales reps in such a situation, it’s important to have base salaries which are adequate to enable the best sales reps to exhibit patience with the long sales process.
 Missionary sales are an area that really demands both high bases and strong commission structures, as they are one of the most demanding forms of selling.